Faculty Members: Role in SI

 4. Maintain an open line of communication with the SI in order to help them focus on course materials, concepts, procedures, or methods of instruction.
 We ask that you meet with your SI at least three times over the term to discuss how the SI sessions are going, obtain insights on how students appear to be doing in the course, and sharpening how the SI sessions support student success in the class.

-5. Feel free to contact the Educational Support Coordinator (Brad Byers) at any time, especially if you are dissatisfied with the SI’s performance of duties.
+5. Feel free to contact the Supplemental Instruction Coordinator (Kelsey Gmelich) at any time, especially if you are dissatisfied with the SI’s performance of duties.

 Remember, the function of the SI is to hold out-of-class review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 SIs do NOT hold class or grade papers.
 Their attendance in class is to take notes for study sessions, acting as a model student.
 They may participate in class discussions, if desired, and can hand out papers.
 SIs are not teaching assistants, lecturers, or graders.

-- Faculty may check attendance of their SI's sessions online.
-Instructions on this are on the SI Request Form.
+8. Faculty may check attendance of their SI's sessions online.
+Instructions on this are provided in the award process and are available from the SI Coordinator.

-- The expected minimum attendance at SI sessions per month is 24 student visits.
+9. The expected minimum attendance at SI sessions per month is 24 student visits.
+Underutilization of SIs will result in loss of future placements.